MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/routing-calls-to-unassigned-numbers.md

 - CSH
 ms.custom:
   - Calling Plans
-description: "Learn how to route calls to unassigned numbers in your organization. "
+description: "Learn how to route calls to unassigned numbers in your organization."
 ---

 # Routing calls to unassigned numbers